 The following data is based on the product molecular weight 327.42.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 References are publications that support the biological activity of the product.

 Hoestgaard-Jensen et al (2010) Pharmacological characterization of a novel positive modulator at α4β3δ-containing extrasynaptic GABAA receptors.
 Neuropharmacology 58 702 PMID: 20060846

 Olander et al (2018) Delineation of the functional properties and the mechanism of action of AA29504, an allosteric agonist and positive allosteric modulator of GABAA receptors.
 Biochem.
 Pharmacol.
 PMID: 29454619

 If you know of a relevant reference for AA 29504, please let us know.

 View Related Products by Product Action